L358 (Chlorpheniramine maleate and phenylephrine hydrochloride 4 mg / 10 mg)

 Pill imprint L358 has been identified as Chlorpheniramine maleate and phenylephrine hydrochloride 4 mg / 10 mg.

-Chlorpheniramine/phenylephrine is used in the treatment of cold symptoms; hay fever and belongs to the drug class upper respiratory combinations.
+Chlorpheniramine/phenylephrine is used in the treatment of cold symptoms; allergic rhinitis and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Chlorpheniramine/phenylephrine 4 mg / 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - More (2) »

 Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.

 Copyright 2015 Drugs.com, National Library of Medicine, Truven Health Analytics and Cerner Multum, Inc. All Rights Reserved.